 Direct drive wheels also often require extensive setup with software to make sure that they work exactly as you want them to.
 This can take time and effort, but putting it in will definitely yield the best experience.
-There is also the matter of Electromagnetic Interference (EMI) that some direct drive wheels experience, meaning if it isn’t setup properly you can experience some technical issues.

 One final thing to consider is the compatibility of a direct drive wheel with the racing simulator that you are using.
 Some racing sims won’t be compatible at all, but most of the best ones are.
 However, you will most likely have to spend some time going through all of the settings to ensure that you can really get the most out of your direct drive wheel with your favourite games.

 Console compatibility is a key issue to consider too, as most direct drive wheels are built for PC use only.
 However, there are some direct drive options out there for console too, with one of the best being the Xbox-compatible Podium Formula, or the GT DD Pro for PlayStation.

 The 3 benefits of a direct drive wheel are the power that you can experience, the accuracy of the force feedback, and the low maintenance costs.
 These benefits are enough individually to set these wheels apart from gear and belt-driven steering wheels, but when they are combined, they make for a very realistic sim racing experience.